 Salinas Restorative Dentistry

 Even one severely decayed, fractured or cracked tooth can rob you of a beautiful smile and, therefore, your self-confidence, as well.
-When you need a restorative dentist in Salinas, Dr. Klugman and his colleagues at Blanco Circle Dental Care are here to provide you with a comprehensive offering of procedures that will renew your smile.
+When you need a restorative dentist in Salinas, Dr. Raissi and Dr. Hajdari at Blanco Circle Dental Care are here to provide you with a comprehensive offering of procedures that will renew your smile.
 One of our restorative dentistry treatments is certain to repair, rebuild or replace your worn or damaged tooth.

 As the name suggests, these fillings match the natural color of your tooth.
 But don’t think they are any less strong and durable than a metal filling.
 Tooth-colored fillings are made of composite resin, which consists of medical-grade plastics and glass filler.
 Not only are these fillings more attractive, they also bond to existing tooth structure, thereby preventing cracking and leakage.